 The game is best known for its dumpster fire of a release: banned in Australia and many parts of Europe, its poor sales in the United States eventually led to it being the rarest PS2 game of all time.
-Those who did play it lambasted its irritating camera and outright broken combat, and while the game was released digitally on PS3 in Japan, that courtesy did not extend to the US.
+Those who did play it lambasted its irritating camera and outright broken combat.

 Many an article has retreaded the details of the game’s controversy, mostly centered around a non-indicatively lurid trailer that caused the game to be accused of containing child pornography.
 This wasn’t true, but the damage was well and truly done before anyone actually laid hands on the thing to prove it.
 Nowadays, the game is largely trotted out as an oddity of gaming history and loudly eulogized by a few weirdos.

 I am one of these weirdos.
 There is a near-infinite amount of room in my heart for ambitious messes: Dragon Age II is my favorite Bioware game, and I am one of six known fans of Samurai Flamenco.
 My heart swells for Clock Tower.
 I voluntarily watched Tusk multiple times.
 I adore media that brims with talent but went down in flames, that inevitably makes you follow up a list of complaints with “and yet.”

 Hampered by an extremely limited production window that rendered its best ideas half-finished and its combat nearly unplayable, there is still a resilient beauty at Rule of Rose’s heart that deserves recognition.
 If ever a game deserved to be revisited and given new life, it’s this one.